 Crowdfunding is all about building a tribe of people who support your product.
 If you can make it as easy for them to share with their friends and get more people involved the better it will be for you.

 I went to a conference in September, and Donald Miller of Storybrand was giving a presentation about marketing messaging that was incredibly powerful.
-He broke down several presidential campaigns marketing from Obama to Bush to Gore and was able to simplify why each worked and each didn’t.
+He broke down several presidential campaigns' marketing from Obama to Bush to Gore and was able to simplify why each worked and each didn’t.
 It was pretty incredible.

-He then moved onto the 2016 presidential election that was ongoing and asked the room what the marketing message for Hillary Clinton was – the room was silent.
+He then moved on to the 2016 presidential election that was ongoing and asked the room what the marketing message for Hillary Clinton was – the room was silent.
 He followed up by asking what the message was for Donald Trump’s campaign and the whole room chorused ‘Make America Great Again.’

 We weren’t a room of Donald Trump supporters.
-However, Trump had clarified his message, been consistent and repeated it so much that there was likely no one in that room of a thousand people who didn’t know what it was — whether they supported him or not.
+However, Trump had clarified his message, been consistent, and repeated it so much that there was likely no one in that room of a thousand people who didn’t know what it was — whether they supported him or not.

 In this book ‘Words That Work: It’s Not What You Say, It’s What People Hear.’ it explains that what people hear are simple words and short sentences.
-If you can distil your message into a soundbite, you will win.
+If you can distill your message into a soundbite, you will win.
 Researchers found that Donald Trump spoke at a 6th-grade level and whose speeches are full of short declarative sentences.

 5. ELECTION DAY = LAUNCH DAY

 This should be the same for your product launch or crowdfunding campaign.
-In the week leading up to the launch you should be warming up your email list and letting them know exactly what’s coming and when.
+In the week leading up to the launch, you should be warming up your email list and letting them know exactly what’s coming and when.
 Don’t expect them just to remember about your launch; people are busy with their own lives.
 Give them a date and time to put on their calendar.